jackwhittle/What_matters_in_English_schools/README.md

 ## What ***does*** explain how much progress children make?
 There are five key factors that explain the progress made by children in GCSEs taken in 2018.
 These factors came up in all the different analyses and eight models that were used (more details on them below), and explained just over half of the variation in the progress that schools helped children to make between 11 and 16 years old.

 The best performing model was Linear Regression with Lasso Regularisation, which had a mean R2 score of 0.56 on a 5 fold cross-validated training set.
-Decision Tree Regression and its variants (Ensemble methods of Bagging, Random Forest and AdaBoosting) continually highlighted the same 6 features as being most important (accounting for between 48% and 75% of all Features' Importance depending on the model used).
-When I ran just those 6 factors in Linear Regression models, I got very similar scores to when I had all data included, except that the 'vanilla' OLS without regularisation became as high as the reguilarised scores.
+Decision Tree Regression and its variants (Ensemble methods of Bagging, Random Forest and AdaBoosting) continually highlighted the same five features as being most important (accounting for between 48% and 75% of all Features' Importance depending on the model used).
+When I ran just those five factors in Linear Regression models, I got very similar scores to when I had all data included, except that the 'vanilla' OLS without regularisation became as high as the reguilarised scores.

 Note: I excluded all data that I termed 'Academic' since it had circular causality with the Progress 8 measure: for example, doing better than others in Maths will make you progress more than them.